American Woodmark Corporation (AMWD) CEO Scott Culbreth on Q2 2021 Results - Earnings Call Transcript

 Thank you, Paul and thanks to everyone for joining us today for our second fiscal quarter earnings call.
 I hope that you and your loved ones continue to remain safe.
 Our teams did an exceptional job of delivering results in the quarter.
 Our second quarter sales were up 4.8%.
 Within new construction, our business declined 7.4% versus prior year as we felt the impacts from COVID-related restrictions on prior period starts.
 Our Timberlake direct business comped positive low single-digits on units, while our frameless PCS business continued to comp negatively in Southern California.

 Our national builders are optimistic for the remainder of our fiscal year due to strong order growth over the prior months.
 Capacity of the manufacturing trade base to keep up with demand rising prices and potential COVID-related restrictions could slow future build rates.
 Lot supply and community count growth are also key indicators we are watching closely.
 Our incoming order rates for the Timberlake business increased throughout the quarter building backlog across our MTO platform.
 As a reminder, we level load our production on the MTO platform.
-Our incoming water rates across both new construction and remodeled businesses exceeded shipments for the quarter.
+Our incoming order rates across both new construction and remodel businesses exceeded shipments for the quarter.
 Our teams have been increasing production levels, which will drive incremental sales in our next fiscal quarter and improved backlog levels.

-Looking at remodel business, which includes our home center and independent dealer and distributor businesses revenue was up 14.1% at prior year.
+Looking at our remodel business, which includes our home center and independent dealer and distributor businesses revenue was up 14.1% to prior year.
 Within this, our home center business was up 18%.
 Our made-to-order remodel platform recovered during the quarter and delivered a low single-digit positive comp.
 Our stock business was up over 25% as pro and DIY demand increased.
 Our frameless offering also returned to strong double-digit positive comps as well.

 With regards to our dealer distributor business, we were at 0.6% for the quarter, with our core waypoint offering up double-digits.
 Demand has improved with dealers and distributors reporting elevated consumer and builder interest, especially within the value stock segment.
 The ability of dealers and manufacturers to support the demand in the quarter has created backlog I previously noted that we will take into calendar year ‘21 to relieve.